-Laminate is a synthetic material that is fused to particleboard, also known as compressed wood.
-A thin film of laminate — usually printed with a decorative pattern or color — is bonded to the cabinet doors' exterior surface.
+Laminates are synthetic materials that can be pressed onto particleboard, also known as compressed wood.
+These laminates can be found in a wide variety of compositions for different applications.
 Our laminate cabinets are made with thermofoil, which is a vinyl laminate that is heated and pressurized onto an MDF core.

-Even though laminate kitchen cabinets have had a terrible reputation and are often associated with particleboard or plastic, today, it can stand its ground against solid wood.
-Each of these materials has its benefits and disadvantages that you need to weigh before making a choice.
+Even though laminate kitchen cabinets have had a terrible reputation and are often associated with particleboard or plastic.
+Today, newer products like thermofoil can stand its ground against traditional wood cabinets.
+Each of these materials has pros and cons that you need to weigh before making a choice.
 To help make your decision easier, let's take a look at how these materials stack up with each other.